-The first phase of a two-phase stadium project is completed which includes the south end-zone expansion as well as sound and video upgrades.
-Season ticket holders sat in their new seats for the first time at the preseason opener vs. Arizona (Aug.
+First phase of two-phase stadium project is completed, which includes south end-zone expansion as well as sound and video upgrades.
+Season-ticket holders sit in new seats for first time at preseason opener vs. Arizona (Aug.
 9).

-Former K Ryan Longwell, the all-time leading scorer in franchise history, retires with the Packers (Aug.
+Former K Ryan Longwell, all-time leading scorer in franchise history, retires with Packers (Aug.
 12).

-Packers board of directors member, Thomas Olejniczak, elected to Executive Committee (Oct.
-23) after member Edward Martin resigned from the Packers board (Sept.
+Packers board of directors member Thomas Olejniczak elected to executive committee (Oct.
+23) after member Edward Martin resigns from Packers board (Sept.
 27).

-In subzero weather, Packers face 49ers in NFL Wild Card game and fall short to advance for the second year in a row, 23-20, at Lambeau (Jan.
+In subzero weather, Packers face 49ers in NFC Wild Card game and fall short, 23-20, marking second year in a row San Francisco ends their season (Jan.
 5).